Ways to Perform Sorting in Java

 Java array sort method

 First, let me start with the array sort method.
-You may skip to next section for learning about the Collections sort method.
+You may skip to the next section to learn about the Collections sort method.

 Syntax of using the sort method in Arrays